 3. Informal mediation

-We may try informal mediation meditation between you and the health or community service to reach an appropriate resolution.
-This could entail a series of telephone calls, and exchange of information or a meeting with you and the service provider which we run.
+We may try informal meditation between you and the health or community service to reach an appropriate resolution.
+This could entail a series of telephone calls, an exchange of information or a meeting with you and the service provider which we run.

 We may choose to bring the parties together in a highly confidential way to address the issues of the complaint.
 We may conciliate matters that are very complex, serious or involve financial settlements